nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ### Schedule Commands

 The `organise` command in EduMate is used to add meet ups with selected contacts, whether they are customised or recommended by the meet commands.
-It is useful for keeping track of your upcoming meetups in an organised and efficient way.
+The feature is useful for keeping track of your upcoming meetups in an organised and efficient way.

-In addition, EduMate also offers the `unorganise` command, which helps you manage and clean up scheduled meetups by removing them - making it easy to stay on top of your schedule.
+In addition, EduMate offers the `unorganise` command, which helps you manage and clean up scheduled meetups by removing them - making it easy to stay on top of your schedule.

 Any organised meet ups will be displayed at `EduMate`'s [Scheduled Meet Up Panel](#scheduled-meet-up-panel).